 What is weakness and its examples?

 The Bible testifies that Moses was the most humble man upon the face of the earth in his day (Nu 12:3).
-What a great commendation?
+What a great commendation!
 However, this same Moses was struggling with quite a lot of moral weaknesses in his life.
 At least, one of these moral weaknesses is very obvious to Bible readers; that is ‘anger-weakness’.
 He killed an Egyptian (Exodus 2:11-15) and he also disobeyed God by striking the rock twice instead of speaking to the rock for water (Numbers 20:1-13); for the most part, these were actions induced by anger.
 Moses’ anger-induced disobedience offended God so much that, he had to face the consequence of not entering the Promised Land.
 Largely, we would say Moses’ anger-weakness posed a challenge to his mission and leadership as a man of God.
 Moses had his weaknesses, but, on the whole, he was a great leader and prophet.

-Weakness refers to that aspect of our character or nature where we easily fall or where we easily give in to sin or where we easily compromise to sin.
+Weakness refers to that aspect of our character or nature where we easily fall, where we easily give in to sin, or where we easily compromise to sin.
 Weakness or flaw is common to all flesh, man or woman, saved or unsaved, Christians or unbelievers, rich or poor, young or old, clergy or laity, etc. David was a man just like us; on more than one occasion, he had the opportunity to kill his arch-enemy, Saul, and become king, but he spared his life.
 This same David happened to see a woman, Bathsheba, bathing on the roof of her house; when he saw her, he could not control himself.
 It ended that he committed adultery with her.
-In these events, we see two sides of David; at one point, he shows strength for forgiveness and was not vindictive.
+In these events, we see two sides of David; at one point, he shows strength for forgiveness and he is not vindictive.
 At another point, he showed weakness for women.
 Christians are just like David; they have strengths and weaknesses.

 Types of weaknesses